Amended in 2004

 WEL supports the Australian Institute of Sport Code of Conduct in relation to sexual harassment and assault.

 The environment handed on to future generations should be better, not worse, than the one we inherited.
 All life on Earth must be respected and nurtured to ensure their survival.
 WEL supports the preservation and equitable sharing of the Earth’s resources, sustainable production and consumption, access to clean and safe energy, food and water, and corporate accountability.

-WEL endorses the following as an appropriate framework for governments, businesses and communities to operate within:
+WEL endorses an appropriate framework for governments, businesses and communities to operate within:

 - The protection of biological diversity and the maintenance of ecological integrity

-- The use of material resources in accordance with the Earth’s capacity to supply them and to assimilate wastes arising from their use
+- The use of material resources in accordance with the earth’s capacity to supply them and to assimilate waste

 - Equity between men and women, and between generations